UniHomes guide to

 Efficient transport links

 Getting around Nottingham is super easy with the Nottingham Express Transit tram system, which connects the campuses to the city centre, as well as surrounding neighbourhoods.
-If you’re trying to cut the costs whilst keeping fit, cycling is a really popular option here, with plenty of cycle lanes and opportunities to rent a bike for cheap.
-If you’re looking to go further afield, Nottingham’s train station is well-connected and can get you to prominent cities like London, Birmingham, and Sheffield on a direct journey.
+If you’re trying to cut the costs whilst keeping fit, cycling is popular here, with plenty of cycle lanes and opportunities to rent a bike for cheap.
+To go further afield, Nottingham’s train station is well-connected and can get you to cities like London, Birmingham, and Sheffield on a direct journey.

 There's lots going on with the majority of students attending either Rock City or Ocean for the student nights out!
 Lenton is the local student area - it has a few cafés as well as some small supermarkets.
 There's always lots of do in Nottingham in terms of nightlife.